Jsmoreira02/Jsmoreira02/README.md

 <h2 align="left">Hello, friend 👋!
-My name is S3R0N ​​and I am an Ethical Hacker, CTF Player and Computer Science student, also working with Bug Bounty and playing WoW in my spare time</h2>
+I am an Ethical Hacker, CTF Player and Computer Science student, also working with Bug Bounty and playing WoW in my spare time</h2>

 ###